ywanyi/devdocs/cloud/live/live-sanity-check.md

 ## Test build your code locally before pushing {#test-build}

 Sometimes you just want to test your build prior to pushing your code to Git.
 You can use a specific set of commands to build locally.
-The generated build files from this test build **should not be pushed** into Git.
-This is just a trial run to ensure no issues occur before pushing to Git.
-Remember, when you push to the remote Git branch, a full build and deploy process begins.
+Do **NOT** push the generated build files from this test to your remote Git branch.
+This is a test to ensure no issues occur before pushing to Git.
+Remember, when you push to the remote Git branch, a full build and deploy process begins automatically.

 1. SSH into your local Magento workspace.
 2. Move to another location to run your build.
 You should keep this build separate from your usual Git branch.
 3. Run the following command to build locally.
 The command builds the current project locally strictly to test the build without the full patching and commit process.

+    ```bash
     magento-cloud local:build
+    ```

     For details, enter `magento-cloud local:build --help`.

 4. Watch for the results.
 A series of files will generate for the build.
 If you do not encounter errors, you can [push code to the remote Git branch](#push) and continue.

 If errors occur during the build, you can investigate and resolve the code issues.
 You should not commit the files from this build to Git.